JBelthoff/poker.net/README.md

 - **Calculates the winning hand**
 - **Displays detailed results**

+Under the hood, the evaluation engine performs about **≈ 178 million 5-card evaluations per second (single-threaded)**
+and scales up to **≈ 2.76 billion hands per second (multi-threaded)** —
+placing it within **≈ 98 % of an AVX2-optimized C++ implementation** while preserving fully managed, allocation-free execution.

-Future updates will continue refining gameplay and add more interactive features.
+Future updates will continue refining gameplay and introduce interactive features such as
+hand histories, betting logic, and visualized probability analysis.

 ---